-COPD often leads to disability and is the fourth most common cause of death in the U.S.
+COPD often leads to disability and is the

 This is a chest infection deep in the bronchioles and alveoli.
 Pus and mucus can build up, and the lungs may swell.
 This makes it difficult to breathe.
 Pneumonia can happen to anyone.
 Young children, the elderly, smokers, and people who are ill are at higher risk.

 This bacterial infection is spread through air droplets from coughs and sneezes.
 It’s difficult to become infected.
 Tuberculosis can be serious and lead to lung scarring.
 It may also stay in the body without causing symptoms or spread to other parts of the body.